Kintulammi hiking and nature reserve

 Kintulammi

-The Kintulammi nature reserve consists of three parts with a total area of 608.5 hectares.
-Vattula forms the core part of the area, it was pacified in 1959 and its expansion area in 2003.
+The Kintulammi nature reserve consists of three parts, with a total area of 608,5 hectares.
+Vattula forms the core of the area, which was protected in 1959, and its expansion area in 2003.
 The area of Vattula is 61 ha.
-The nature reserve was significantly expanded in 2017, when the Kintulammi camping area was pacified as part of the Centennial Gift of Nature to Finland campaign.
-So remember to walk in the area without leaving any traces.
-Use tall trees and paths, keep your pet on a leash at all times, and admire the plants without picking them.
+The nature reserve was significantly expanded in 2017, when the Kintulammi hiking area was protected as part of the “Nature gift to Finland’s 100th Anniversary” campaign.
+Remember to leave no trace when walking in the area.
+Use boardwalks and trails, always keep your pets on a leash, and admire the plants without picking them.

 Routes and services